ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ``F'(x) = - F(x)``

 This chapter is about solving the equation for the Newton step with Gaussian elimination.
 Infrequent reevaluation of ``F'``means that we also factor ``F'`` infrequenly, so the impact of this idea is greater.
 Even better, there is typically no loss in the nonlinear iteration if we do that factorization in single precision.
-You an make that happen by giving nsold and ptcd the single precision storage for the Jacobian.
+You an make that happen by giving nsold and ptcsold the single precision storage for the Jacobian.
 Half precision is also possible, but is a very, very bad idea.

 Bottom line: __single precision can cut the linear algebra cost in half with no loss in the quality of the solution or the number of nonlinear iterations it taks to get there__.